dialpad/dialtone/docs/rules/old-svg-icons.md

-# Finds old dialtone icons usage (old-icons-import)
+# Finds old dialtone svg icons usage (old-svg-icons)

-We separated icons from dialtone into dialtone-icons repo, so we are deprecating old icons on dialtone once the migrations are finished.
+We separated icons from dialtone into dialtone-icons repo, so we are deprecating old svg icons on dialtone once the migrations are finished.

 ## Rule Details